IhorNehrutsa/micropython/docs/library/machine.Counter.rst

       - *id*.
 Values of *id* depend on a particular port and its hardware.
         Values 0, 1, etc. are commonly used to select hardware block #0, #1, etc.

       - *input*.
-The Counter input pin, which is usually a :ref:`machine.Pin <machine.Pin>` object, but a port may allow other values, like integers or strings, which designate a Pin in the *machine.Pin* class.
+The Counter pulses input pin, which is usually a :ref:`machine.Pin <machine.Pin>` object, but a port may allow other values, like integers or strings, which designate a Pin in the *machine.Pin* class.
         It may be omitted on ports which have predefined pin for *id*-specified hardware block.
+        Keyword may be ommited, for example Counter(0, Pin(0)).

     Keyword arguments: